-A master’s in finance prepares graduates for a career in finance by developing skills that include statistical and analytical understanding of financial markets, risk management, trading, and building financial reports.
-If you’re looking at master’s in finance vs. an MBA, the master’s in finance may not focus as much on developing leadership and management skills.
+A master’s in finance prepares graduates for a career in finance by developing skills that include a statistical and analytical understanding of financial markets, risk management, trading, and building financial reports.
+If you’re looking at a master’s in finance vs. an MBA, the master’s in finance may not focus as much on developing leadership and management skills.

 What Are Potential Career Outcomes for a Master’s in Finance?

 Master’s in finance graduates are prepared for career opportunities in finance-specific fields such as banks, investment firms, accounting companies, and financial consulting companies.
 Common roles include financial analyst, finance director, insurance specialist, budget analyst, and chief financial officer.

 With a yearly average salary of $78,000, according to PayScale, those with a master’s in finance may not have as high a salary as those with an MBA.
 However, they are considered among the highest paid of all professionals with master’s degrees, with a median pay of $134,000 per year, according to Monster.

 Your Tale to Tell: Master in Finance vs. MBA